Closing Costs Guide · Value-First Home Team

 Appraisal Fee

-Your lender may require a professional appraisal to confirm the property is worth what you're paying.
-Required more often on high-ratio mortgages, unusual properties, or when the purchase price is aggressive relative to comparables.
-Paid directly or added to mortgage costs depending on lender.
+A lender may require a professional appraisal to confirm the property value supports the mortgage amount.
+More commonly required on high-ratio mortgages or when the purchase price is aggressive relative to comparables.

 $350–$600